om9028/Tic-Tac-Toe-with-AI-MICRO_IT/README.md

 Do **not** share `my-release-key.jks` if publishing this app.
 Keep it private to maintain control over updates and security.

-## 🛠 How to Use

-1. Open the project in Android Studio.
-2. Replace the default URL in the WebView.
-3. Build your APK or AAB.
-4. Install on a device or publish to Play Store.

-## 📃 License

-See `license.txt` for license details.

----

 Made with ❤️ by [Light]